Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 In this section we construct a relative symplectic cohomology of pairs with coefficients in $\Lambda_{\geq0}$ and prove its properties as announced in Section \ref{s:relative_SH_pairs}, thereby proving Theorem \ref{thm:existence_relative_SH_pairs}.
-The construction and the proofs occupy Sections \ref{ss:constructing_product}, \ref{ss:SH_pair_well_defined}.
+The definition appears in Section \ref{sss:rel_SH_pairs}.
+The product is constructed in Section \ref{ss:constructing_product}, and it is the highlight of this section and of the whole paper.
+The proof of the rest of the properties occupies Section \ref{ss:SH_pair_well_defined}.
 This relies on the algebraic language of cubes, which we outline in Sections \ref{ss:cubes}--\ref{ss:rays_telescopes}.
-The language of cubes was introduced by Varolgunes in \cite{varolgunes2018mayer}.
-This theory is an explicit realization of some $\infty$-categorical aspects of cochain complexes.
-The highlight of this section is the construction of the product on relative symplectic cohomology of pairs in Section \ref{ss:constructing_product}.
+The language of cubes was introduced by Varolg\"une\c s in \cite{varolgunes2018mayer}.
+It is an explicit realization of some $\infty$-categorical aspects of cochain complexes.